INJURED FROM AN AUTOMOBILE MALFUNCTION?

 - Someone else modified or altered the product, and this alteration caused the injuries

 These are hard defenses to prove, but large auto manufacturers have armies of lawyers at their disposal that try to help them win these cases and deny you compensation.
-Reach out to a Fort Wayne automobile manufacturer liability attorney for help with your case.
+Reach out to a Fort Wayne auto manufacturer liability attorney for help with your case.

 STATUTE OF LIMITATIONS